manicolosi/gedit-ledger/README.md

 controlling my ledger files, so here it is.

-The goal of this project was to get some ledger support for a basic text editor so that my wife can update the ledger file.
-I personally use vim and the [vim-ledger](https://github.com/ledger/vim-ledger) plugin.
+The goal of this project was to get some ledger support for a basic text editor so that my wife can update our ledger file.
+I personally use vim and the excellent [vim-ledger](https://github.com/ledger/vim-ledger) plugin.

 ## Installation